c002/inf0seq.github.io/about.md

 permalink: /about/
 ---

-I am pentester, OSCP.
-Currently doing more in mobile security, focused on redteaming ...and CREST CCT.
+I am pentester n00b, currently doing more in mobile security, focused on redteaming.

 email: inf0seq[at]pm.me